Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Model Evaluation

 We integrate over vertical wavenumber and compare the cumulative frequency integral of (\ref{nuHofmw}) with the observed coherence functions normalized by the respective rate of strain, Fig. \ref{diff_h}.
 In this instance semidiurnal frequencies make a significant contribution to the shear component of the stress -- rate of strain relation \citep{polzin2010mesoscale}.
 These contributions are assumed to be associated with low-vertical modes that are not described by the parametric fits (\ref{ParametricSpectralRepresentation}).
 Thus, the comparison is made by excluding semi-diurnal frequencies from the cumulative integrals of the observed coherence functions.
 The observations are adjusted through this gap so as to aid the eye.
 In so doing, the `observed' frequency integrated estimates of horizontal viscosity of 50 m$^2$ s$^{-1}$ agree with theoretical estimates using a length scale of $L = 100$ km.
 We begin integration of the observed coherence functions at $\sigma = 0.7 f$ rather than at $f$.
 This includes some covariance at frequencies $\sigma < f$ associated with Doppler smearing that is not included in the numerical assessments of (\ref{nuHofmw}) which utilize the intrinsic frequency $\omega$.
 This Doppler smearing along the frequency axis exceeds that associated with modulation of the near-inertial waveguide by relative vorticity by an order of magnitude.
 These two differences in methodology result in figure \ref{diff_h} having a slightly different appearance in comparison with figure 3 of \cite{polzin2010mesoscale}

 Uncertainty estimates are presented in \cite{polzin2010mesoscale} for the stress--strain regressions.
 They are far larger than the $O(10$--$20 \%)$ mismatch between data and theory and render explanations of slight apparent disparities between data and theory to be speculative, at best.
+See Appendix B for uncertainty in the underlying coherence estimates, sensitivity to the Regional parametric spectral representation and sensitivity to mesoscale length scale.